bisug/TG-WordGame/README.md

   service.
 - For managed Postgres, set `DATABASE_SSL=true` if the provider requires TLS.

-### Redis Connection Errors
+### Valkey / Redis Connection Errors

-- Confirm Redis is running and reachable from the app.
+- Confirm Valkey or Redis is running and reachable from the app.
 - Check `REDIS_URI`.
-- Do not expose Redis publicly on a VPS; keep it on a private network.
+- Do not expose Valkey or Redis publicly on a VPS; keep it on a private network.

 ### Migration Failures